brunoruviaro/ardour4-tutorial/_posts/2014-09-23-creating-a-track-or-bus.md

 A **Bus** is similar to a track except that it does not contain its own regions.
 You cannot record directly into a bus or drag regions into it.
-In the image above, the area marked "*master*" is a Bus.
-Usually every session has a **Master Bus**.
+The area marked "*Master*" in your session is an example of a Bus.
+Typically every session has a **Master Bus**.
 All the audio to be **Exported**  from your Session will be sent to the Master Bus.